WebSharper documentation

 <div my-attr="my-value">...</div>

-Event handlers can be added using the functions from the on submodule.
+A special kind of attribute is event handlers.
+They can be created using functions from the on submodule.

 let myButton =